pgfisico/pi-project-simon/butons.md

 It is important to **reference the functions, but not call them** when configuring the GPIO library.
 You refer to the function by using it's name alone, without any parentheses or arguments.
 If you call the function, the GPIO library will be configured to run the _return value_ of the function when the button is pressed or released.
 This might cause an error when this line of your program runs, or your program may work without any errors, but it will not behave how you expect it to.

-Once correctly configured, the GPIO library will call the `button_pressed` and `button_released` functions with the button that was pressed as the argument when a button is pressed or released, respectively.
+When correctly configured, the GPIO library will call the `button_pressed` and `button_released` functions with the button that was pressed as the argument whenever a button is pressed or released, respectively.
 For example, if the red button was pressed, `button_pressed` would run, and the value of it's argument would be equal to `red_button`.

 ## Responding to Button Presses